-Kirkman's Kamp is a handsome colonial-style five star lodge in the Sabi Sand Private Game Reserve.
+Kirkman's Kamp is a handsome colonial-style 5-Star lodge in the Sabi Sand Private Game Reserve.

 Little touches inside the suites evoke a nostalgic atmosphere and remind one of the style and grace of yesteryear.
 The suites are decorated with a touch of old world charm and the en suite bathrooms feature free-standing ball-and-claw bath tubs.
 Still, there is no shortage of modern luxuries.
 All the rooms have air-conditioning, ceiling fans, telephones, heating, an in-room safe, mini bars, and tea and coffee stations.
 The suites have spacious open plan lounge areas with French doors that open out onto well-kept lawns.
 Wildlife sightings are occasionally enjoyed from the private verandas.